unadlib/reactant/website/blog/2023-12-29-how-to-build-high-performance-front-end-applications-based-on-multi-processing/index.md

 ## API

-`spawn()` - It will forward execution to the module and specified function proxies in Coworker, inspired by the Actor model.
+`delegate()` - It will forward execution to the module and specified function proxies in Coworker, inspired by the Actor model.

 ## Examples